alexmullins/dsa/README.md

 ## Introduction

 Recently, there was a bug discovered in the Digital Signature Algorithm (DSA) crypto library for the Go programming language.
-In this article, we'll go over the details of the bug and how an attacker could leverage it to initiate a denial of service attack against a standard Go SSH server that uses the underlying DSA library to authenticate clients.
+In this article we'll go over the details of the bug and how an attacker could leverage it to initiate a denial of service attack against a standard Go SSH server that uses the underlying DSA library to authenticate clients.

 The first mention of this vulnerability appeared in a post on the Open Source Security (oss-sec) Mailing List at <http://seclists.org/oss-sec/2016/q2/11>.